demiglace0505/Spring-in-Easy-Steps/readme.md

 	<bean class="org.springframework.beans.factory.annotation.RequiredAnnotationBeanPostProcessor"></bean>
 ```

-Once done, when we try to run the program, we get the following error:
+Once done, when we try to run the program, we get the following BeanInitializationException error:

 ```
 Property 'id' is required for bean 'prescription'